avancayetano/clingine/README.md

 Just clone this repo and copy the clingine directory to your project, then import it.
 I don't know how to publish this package and I'm too lazy to learn.

-Make sure that your project is in the same directory as clingine.
+*NOTE: Make sure that your project is in the same directory as clingine (the inner clingine).*

-Note: If you're using windows os, pip install requirements_windows.txt, otherwise pip install requirements.txt.
+Note: If you're using windows os, pip install -r requirements_windows.txt, otherwise pip install -r requirements.txt.

 ### HOW TO USE: